Can I make a claim for PPI miss selling if I am in an IVA

 Although the banks have taken court action to try and minimise the number of people who can claim that they were mis-sold PPI, there have been many successful claims and compensation payments made.

-If you are currently in an Individual Voluntary Arrangement (IVA) you will no longer be making payments to your creditors or towards any payment protection insurance that you may have taken out.
+If you are currently in an IVA you will no longer be making payments to your creditors or towards any payment protection insurance that you may have taken out.

 However, if you had payment protection insurance and you feel that this was mis-sold to you, even though you are in an IVA, there is no reason why you should not make a claim for compensation.